 Richie Gomes Jr. enters his fifth season as an assistant coach and his third as a paid assistant coach with the Brown University volleyball program in 2016-17.

 Gomes helped lead the Bears to consecutive finishes in the top half of the Ivy League in 2013 and 2014 as a volunteer assistant coach.
 The Bears recorded an 8-6 league mark in 2013 and a 7-7 conference record in 2014.
 In 2015, Brown notched its first win over Yale since the 2005 season.
 He has coached six All-Ivy players with the Bears including Thea Derrough ’14, Kathryn Conner ’15, Maddie Lord ’15, Payton Smith ’17, Melissa Cairo ’18, and Sabrina Stillwell ’19.

-Known for his high energy level and positivity, Gomes aids Brown’s coaching staff in multiple areas, including statistical breakdown, multimedia and video, and technical drills.
+Known for his high energy level and positivity, Gomes aids Brown’s coaching staff in multiple areas, including statistical breakdown, multimedia and video, scouting, on-road recruiting, and technical drills.
 Gomes also provides strategic in-game adjustments and game planning assistance.

 The head boys coach at Greater New Bedford Regional Vocational Technical High School, Gomes began serving as the head coach at his alma mater in March 2012.
 Gomes guided GNB Voc-Tech to three undefeated South Alliance league titles in 2014, 2015, and 2016 along with another conference title in 2017 with one loss.
 Gomes has also guided GNB Voc-Tech to six consecutive Div.
 1 vocational state championships from 2012-17.
 Gomes mentored Derek Lewis, who broke Gomes’ school record with 39 kills in a match in 2013.
-Gomes has coached three Boston Globe All-Scholastic players – Lewis (2013), Andrew Glover (2014), and Diondre Charros-Gomes (2015, 2016).
-Gomes’ combined overall record from 2012-16 as the boys head coach was an astonishing 88-22 (.800 winning percentage).
+Gomes has coached four Boston Globe All-Scholastic players – Lewis (2013), Andrew Glover (2014), Diondre Charros-Gomes (2015, 2016) and Shawn Furtado (2017).
+Gomes’ combined overall record from 2012-17 as the boys head coach was an astonishing 106-26 (.803 winning percentage).